Coleen Garcia: 2011–present: Breakthrough

 In January 2016, she announced that she had departed It's Showtime to prioritize her acting career.
 Later that year, she starred in an episode of Maalaala Mo Kaya entitled "Kadena".
 Her role as a mentally ill teenager was praised by critics and audiences for her portrayal of the character's several mental illnesses as a result of alcoholism and drug abuse, including auditory hallucination, antisocial personality disorder, and epilepsy.
 Garcia's performance in Maalaala Mo Kaya earned her the Best Actress award at the Hiyas ng Sining Awards organized by the Guild of Educators, Mentors, and Students.
 In 2017, Garcia starred in the action-comedy film Extra Service, alongside Jessy Mendiola and her Pasión de Amor co-star Arci Muñoz.
 From May 2017 to January 2018, she starred as Isabel Reyes in Ikaw Lang ang Iibigin, reuniting with Cuenca.

 Garcia collaborated with Santos for another erotic film, Sin Island, in 2018, with Xian Lim as her on-screen partner.
 In an interview, she revealed that she suffered a face injury during filming that was accidentally inflicted upon by her co-star Nathalie Hart.

 She appeared in the 2020 romantic comedy film Mia, playing the titular lead role of a doctor who resorted to alcoholism after the death of her fiancé.

+Garcia starred alongside Diego Loyzaga in the film Isang Gabi (2024).
+Ricky Lee and Mac Alejandre wrote and directed the film, respectively.

 Personal life

-Garcia had a relationship with golfer Miguel "Mikey" Punsalan from 2008 to 2010.

-Garcia dated Good Vibes co-star Enrique Gil from 2010 to 2011.
+Garcia dated her Good Vibes co-star Enrique Gil from 2010 to 2011.

 In 2014, Garcia began dating her It's Showtime co-host, Billy Crawford.
 The two became engaged on December 20, 2016, and married on April 20, 2018.
 Her cousin Ria Atayde served as her maid of honor during the wedding.
 On May 1, 2020, Garcia and Crawford announced on Instagram that they were expecting their first child.
-Their son, Amari, was born in September 2020 via water birth.
+Their first son, Amari, was born in September 2020 via water birth.

 In October 2020, Garcia's half-sister through her father was born, nearly a month after the birth of her own son.

+On December 20, 2023, Garcia's step-aunt was fatally stabbed at her father's residence in Antipolo.

+On April 13, 2025, Garcia and Crawford announced on Instagram that they were expecting their second child.
+Their second son, Austin, was born in August 2025, also via water birth.